 A router table effectively manages any downward pressure, which occurs when you’re routing a workpiece.
 Its surface responds with an opposing pressure that keeps it from shifting to one side or the other.

 Light woodworking projects don’t require a router table, but it’s much safer to have it.
 If you’re going to shape many workpieces in a single day, you will inevitably feel tired after carrying the router for so long — and losing full control of the router can have severe consequences.
-With a router table, your arms, hands, and shoulders won’t be as strained.
+With this, your arms, hands, and shoulders won’t be as strained.

 Before making a purchase, there are aspects to pay attention to.
-These factors will ensure that you’ll pick the right router table that caters to your preferences.
+These factors will ensure that you’ll pick the right one that caters to your preferences.